rackerlabs/rackspace-how-to/content/rackspace-email/view-and-read-rackspace-email-headers.md

 Reply-To:	spoofer@scam.com
 Message-ID:	<12345867.91012345@apps.rackspace.com>
 ```
-This header is an example of a **spoofed** message.
-If you suspect that you have received a spoofing email, please see [Email spoofing explained](/how-to/email-spoofing-explained) for further instruction.

-- **From:** This displays who the message was sent from.
-This is easily faked and is unreliable.
+- **From:** Displays the message sender.
+Spammers can easily fake sender addresses.
 See [Email spoofing explained](/how-to/email-spoofing-explained) for guidance on detecting fraud email.

-- **Subject:** This is the topic of the message as indicated by the sender.
+- **Subject:** The topic of the message as indicated by the sender.

-- **Date:**  Indicates the date and time the email message was composed.
+- **Date:** The date and time when the email message was composed.

-- **To:** The "To:" headers of a message with indicate the addresses listed in the "To:" and "CC:" fields.
-Headers will not show any addresses that were included in the "BCC:" (Blind Carbon Copy) field, as these addresses were intended to remain private.
+- **To:** Displays the addresses listed in the **To:** and **CC:** fields.
+Headers do not show any addresses that were included in the **BCC:** field, as these addresses were intended to remain private.

-- **Received:** Received will appear many times in a message header.
-This displays a sequential list of computer and servers that received this message, the time they received this message, and the final   destination of the message. **Received** hops should be read from bottom to top, as the first hop is at the bottom of the header.
+- **Received:** Displays a sequential list of computer and servers that received this message, the time they received this message, and the final destination of the message. **Received** appear many times in a message header and should be read from bottom to top, as the first recipient is at the bottom of the header.

-- **Reply-To:** The email address listing in the "Reply-to:" header will determine which email address is auto-populated when you click the reply button to reply to an email in your email client.
-This is easily faked and is unreliable.
+- **Reply-To:** Determines which email address is auto-populated when you click the reply button to reply to an email in your email client.
+Spammers can easily fake reply-to addresses.
 See [Email spoofing explained](/how-to/email-spoofing-explained) for guidance on detecting fraud email.

-- **Return-Path:** Like the **Reply-To:** address, this is where return mail will be sent.
-This is easily faked and is unreliable.
+- **Return-Path:** Like the **Reply-To:** address, this is where return mail is sent.
+Spammers can easily fake a return path.
 See [Email spoofing explained](/how-to/email-spoofing-explained) for guidance on detecting fraud email.

 - **Message-ID** A unique identifier assigned to a message.
 The **Message-ID** is useful for diagnosing a duplicate email issue.
 If you compare the **Message-ID** for multiple emails, and the IDs match, you know those messages are duplicates.

-- **X-Originating-Ip:** This is the IP address of the computer that sent the message.
+- **X-Originating-Ip:** The IP address of the computer that sent the message.
 While this is slightly more difficult to fake, it is still possible.
-Typically it is the more reliable information about where the message actually came from.
+The originating IP address is typically the most reliable information about where the message actually came from.
 See [Email spoofing explained](/how-to/email-spoofing-explained) for guidance on detecting fraud email.

 ### References